Soccer-Lacklustre United States held to 0-0 draw by Saudi Arabia | Sports-Games

 Soccer-Lacklustre United States held to 0-0 draw by Saudi Arabia

-United States were held to a 0-0 draw by Saudi Arabia in Murcia, Spain on Tuesday as the Americans again struggled to create chances in their final friendly before the World Cup.
-The pressure was on for the U.S. after a woeful 2-0 defeat to Japan in their penultimate warm-up, when they failed to record a single shot on goal, and they left fans with plenty to worry about ahead of the tournament in Qatar as they failed to break down the Saudi defence.
+The United States were held to a 0-0 draw by Saudi Arabia in Murcia, Spain on Tuesday as they again struggled to create chances in their final friendly before the World Cup.
+The pressure was on the U.S. after a woeful 2-0 defeat by Japan in their penultimate warm-up when they failed to record a shot on goal and they left fans with plenty to worry about ahead of the finals in Qatar as they failed to break down the Saudis.

-A pair of brilliant saves from Matt Turner kept it scoreless, as American keeper kept out a shot to the bottom right in the first minute from Sultan Al Ghannam and a 70th-minute effort from Haitham Asiri.
-But the performance left little cause for optimism as the United States get set to return to the World Cup stage four years after failing to qualify.
+A pair of brilliant saves from Matt Turner kept out a low shot in the first minute from Sultan Al Ghannam and a 70th-minute effort by Haitham Asiri.
+But the performance left little cause for optimism as the Americans get set to return to the World Cup stage four years after failing to qualify.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)